Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 Collectively, the students demonstrated the transformative power of sustainable, design-driven theatre, and how the challenges of the climate crisis can be met with creativity and conviction.
 Their future looks promising!

-FROM FLOUNDERING TO FLOURISH – MY INTERNSHIP ORIGINS
+FROM FLOUNDER TO FLOURISH – MY INTERNSHIP ORIGINS

 By Millie Norman

-The question every graduate dreads to hear after university is “Now what?”
+The question every graduate dreads hearing after university is “Now what?”

 Most come to university with a clear goal in mind.
 A career they want to pursue.
 But there must’ve been a factory error in my brain because I didn’t come packaged with that.
 No, I tell a lie, I did want to work in the media industry, but had no idea where to start aside from Film Production.
 I figured that if I learned the ropes of both theory and practical work, I’d stand a chance at getting my foot in the door.
 Three years later and I had made cherished friends, worked on several incredible projects and yet still had barely any industry experience.